Maya Kaathryn Bohnhoff

-Maya Kaathryn Bohnhoff (born 1954) is an American sci-fi and fantasy author.
+Maya Kaathryn Bohnhoff (born 1954) is an American sci-fi and fantasy author and filk musician.
+As an author, she collaborated on several novels in the Batman and Star Wars franchise with Michael Reaves, and as a filk musician, she is a three-time Pegasus Award winner.

-Personal life
+Early life

-Bohnhoff, mother of three, has been married since 1981 to Jeff Bohnhoff.
-The couple and their children are members of the Baháʼí Faith.
-She began her interest in science fiction after watching The Day the Earth Stood Still as a child.
-Her mother was a singer and music was a predominant passion over writing, through her high school and college days.
+Bohnhoff's interest in science fiction began after watching The Day the Earth Stood Still as a child.
+Her mother was a singer, and music was her predominant passion throughout her high school and college days.